Book Release News & Updates

-NEW BOOK RELEASE UPDATE: George is thrilled to announce he has signed a multi-book contract with the distinguished Anthem Press of London.
+George is thrilled to announce he has signed multi-book contracts with the distinguished Anthem Press of London.
+Read More →

 Gopen’s Reader Expectation Approach to the English Language: A New Tweetment

-In this volume, Gopen sets out the essences and high points of his discoveries in tweet-length, proverb-like distillations of many of his major insights.
+In this volume, George sets out the essences and high points of his discoveries in tweet-length, proverb-like distillations of many of his major insights.

 Book Reviews